GuangzheWen/web-softwaretools-plain/report/Front End UX.md

    To further enhance the user experience, we decided to add a sample input next to the search box "category" so that users know roughly what fields they can enter.
 This is intended as a guide.

+4. FIxed searching input as case insensitive

+   Help user by increasing false input tolerance when they are searching for pets.